MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 of a CNAME record, and the SvcDomainName MAY be the owner of a CNAME record.
 Clients and recursive resolvers MUST follow CNAMEs as normal.

-Due to the risk of loops, clients and recursive resolvers MUST implement loop detection.
-Chains of consecutive SVCB and CNAME records SHOULD be limited to (8?) prior to reaching terminal address records.
+To avoid unbounded alias chains, clients and recursive resolvers MUST impose a limit on the total number of SVCB aliases they will follow for each resolution request.
+This limit MUST NOT be zero, i.e. implementations MUST be able to follow at least one AliasForm record.
+The exact value of this limit is left to implementations.

+For compatibility and performance, zone owners SHOULD NOT configure their zones to require following multiple AliasForm records.

 As legacy clients will not know to use this record, service operators will likely need to retain fallback AAAA and A records